nethesis/nethvoice-report/ui/src/doc-inline/en/performance_default_1_table_performance.md

 Data regarding the selected queues useful to summarize the workload and evaluate pbx *Performance* over time.

-The *Performance* data of the queues is used to give an evaluation the functioning of the queues and to highlight the critical issues.
+The *Performance* data of the queues are used to evaluate current workload and highlight critical issues.

 The items shown for *Performace*  are: